NFL QUARTERBACK POWER RANKINGS: Where All 32 Starters Stand Right Now

 WPA: 2nd

-Thing to know: He played the Jags, which will boost anyone's stats.
+Thing to know: He couldn't get the ball to Jimmy Graham at all.

 DYAR: 1st